Skip to main content

 11. Pay premiums annually, not monthly

-If you pay your premiums up front for the year or half-year, you may get a small cut of the savings from administrative fees.
+If you pay your premiums up front for the year or half-year, you may get a small cut of the savings from administrative fees compared to paying monthly.
+When it comes to securing cheap auto insurance, even a few dollars can make a big difference.

 12. Consider increasing your deductible

-The deductible is the initial amount you pay on any claim before the insurance company will jump in and pay the rest.
+The deductible is the initial amount you pay for any claim before the insurance company will cover the remaining amount.
 Increasing your deductibles can be a way to lower your premiums.
-But that also means you're paying more cash as a deductible payment if or when you crash your car.
+However, that also means you'll pay more out of pocket as a deductible payment if or when you crash your car.
+So, make sure you can afford to do that before taking on more risk.

 13. Take an accredited driving course

-Especially useful for new drivers, an accredited driving course will make you a better and safer driver while also resulting in a discount from many insurance companies.
+Especially useful for new drivers, an accredited driving course will not only make you a better and safer driver but also result in a discount from many insurance companies.

 14. Install anti-theft devices

-Many new cars have immobilizers installed already.
+Many new cars already have immobilizers installed.
 But any anti-theft device for a car, from steering wheel locking devices to GPS tracking devices (e.g. Lojack), may earn you a car insurance discount.
-If not, it prevents a comprehensive car insurance claim for theft which could raise your rates.
+If not, it prevents a comprehensive car insurance claim for theft, which could result in higher rates.

 The bottom line